Forecasting Algorithms for Causal Inference with Panel Data: Theoretical Framework

+Whereas the methods discussed thus far rely exclusively on either vertical or horizontal information, two-way fixed effects (TWFE) estimators simultaneously exploit stable patterns over time and across units.
+In the simplest case with no covariates, the TWFE estimate for the treatment effect is obtained from:

-Interactive fixed effects and more generally factor models \cite{bai2002, bai2003} extend this literature to allow for richer unobserved heterogeneity.
-These more general models assume the data generating process is given by a linear function of observed covariates and an unobserved low-rank matrix plus noise.
-Without covariates and with binary treatment, the outcomes can be described as where $\boldsymbol{L}$ represents the \textit{target} estimand we wish to recover.
+Interactive fixed effects and more generally factor models extend this literature to allow for richer unobserved heterogeneity \cite{bai2002, bai2003}.
+These more general models assume the data generating process is given by a linear function of observed covariates and an unobserved low-rank matrix plus noise, allowing for arbitrary interactions beyond simple additive effects.
+Without covariates and with binary treatment, the outcomes can be described as where $\boldsymbol{L}$ represents the target estimand we wish to recover.
 In the factor model literature, $ \boldsymbol{L}:= \boldsymbol{UV}^T$ with loadings $\boldsymbol{U}$ and factors $\boldsymbol{V}$.
-Here, the underlying matrix $\boldsymbol{L}$ exhibits low-rank unobserved heterogeneity, but we go beyond a simple set of additive effects and allow for arbitrary interactions.